johnsonzhj/python-data-analysis/README.md

 # python and data analysis

 Welcome to the class for python and data analysis!
-Hope we can have a great journey on the way to master python and run the statistical analysis and econometrics together.
+Hope we can enjoy a great period together on the way to master python and run the statistical analysis and econometrics.

 The .ipynb files for the course will be uploaded ahead of the class